 "Millions of our citizens do not now have a full measure of opportunity to achieve and to enjoy good health.
 Millions do not now have protection or security against the economic effects of sickness.
 And the time has now arrived for action to help them attain that opportunity and to help them get that protection." --Harry Truman, 1945

-• In 2009 almost 20% of all federal spending ($676 billion) was on the two major healthcare programs of Medicare and Medicaid.
+- In 2009 nearly 20 percent of all federal spending ($676 billion) was on the two major federal healthcare programs of Medicare and Medicaid.

 Passage of the law was supported by the American Medical Association, the American Hospital Association, the American Cancer Society, AARP, the Consumer's Union (Consumer's Report), and the Catholic Health Association.